destructuring/definition-quantal/README.md

 definition-quantal
 ==================

-Ubuntu 12.10 distribution for Johnny
+vagrant definition for a quantal distro box